-If your vehicle has an automatic transaxle, it has an automatic transaxle shift lock control system which locks the shift lever in PARK when the ignition is in the OFF position.
-In addition, you have to fully apply your regular brakes before you can shift from PARK (P) when the ignition is in ON.
-See Automatic Transaxle Operation on page 2-22.
+If your vehicle has an automatic transaxle, it has an automatic transaxle shift lock control system which locks the shift lever in PARK when the ignition is in the (OFF/OFF LOCK) position.
+In addition, you have to fully apply your regular brakes before you can shift from PARK (P) when the ignition is in RUN (ON).
+See Automatic Transaxle Operation on page 2-24.

 If you cannot shift out of PARK (P), ease pressure on the shift lever and push the shift lever all the way into PARK (P) as you maintain brake application.
-Then move the shift lever into the gear you wish.
-Press the shift lever button before moving the shift lever.
+Then move the shift lever into the gear you want.

-If you ever hold the brake pedal down but still can't shift out of PARK (P), try this:
+If you hold the brake pedal down but still can't shift out of PARK (P), try this:

-- Turn the ignition key to ACCESSORY.
+- Turn the ignition key to (OFF/ACCESSORY).
 There is no shift interlock in this key position. - 2.
 Apply and hold the brake until the end of Step 4.

-- 3. Shift the transaxle to NEUTRAL (N). - 4.
-Start the vehicle and then shift to the gear you want. - 5.
+- 3. Shift the transaxle to NEUTRAL (N). - Start the vehicle and then shift to the gear you want. - 5.
 Have the system fixed as soon as possible.